Managing Political Stress

 Polarization

 Where once it was easy to find common middle ground, people were happy to agree to disagree, and differing opinions warranted respect, today, political discourse is more divisive than it is a healthy discussion.
-The resulting “us vs. them” mentality can breed fear and exacerbate feelings of anxiety over the outcome of elections in the future.
+The resulting “us vs. them” mentality can breed fear and exacerbate feelings of anxiety over the outcome of the future.

 Uncertainty/Loss of Control